matthewoden/matthewoden.com/data/notes/2021-03-28-screenotate-for-better-screenshots.md

 For whiteboarding, [excalidraw](https://excalidraw.com) is my go-to solution.
 I love that it's intentionally sloppy.
 I don't waste any time on getting every little box to line up, and focus on getting ideas out of my head.
 There's no account needed to use, E2E encryption, and it's developed to provide a local-first experience.
 Whenever you're ready, you simply share your current URL to start a collaborative session.

-Whenever you're sharing your screen, [telestrator](https://github.com/steveruizok/telestrator) is my must-have tool.
-It lets you you draw on you screen, helping your audience know where to look at any given time.
+Whenever you're sharing your screen, [telestrator](https://github.com/steveruizok/telestrator) has become another must-have tool, letting me draw on my screen and guide my audience's attention.
 The drawings fade after a second or two, so they're never in the way.
 Perfect for demos, bug reports, or other presentations.

 Got a great app that's helped you with remote work?
 Hit the link below and let me know!